Efforts for health management

 [Reduce the percentage of employees at risk of diabetes]*1

-Percentage of employees with fasting blood sugar level of 100 mg/dL or greater, or HbA1c (NGSP value) of 5.6% or greater
+Percentage of employees with a fasting blood sugar level of 100 mg/dL or higher, or HbA1c (NGSP value) of 5.6% or higher

-[Reduce the percentage of employees at risk related to blood lipid level]*1
+[Reduce the percentage of employees at risk related to blood lipid level]*2

-Percentage of employees with triglycerides of 150 mg/dL or greater, or HDL cholesterol of 40 mg/dL or less
+Percentage of employees with a fasting triglyceride level of 150 mg/dL or higher (or 175 mg/dL if fasting is not possible), or an HDL cholesterol level below 40 mg/dL

 [Increase the percentage of employees who are regular exercisers]